 Then it will make one final cut around the medium size square in the center of the paper.
 Once that is cut, you can remove the paper around the outside.
 You should see that the test cut touches the black square on all four sides.
 Your machine is calibrated!

-What is that Black Box Around My Cricut Print then Cut Image?
+What are the Black Marks Around My Cricut Print then Cut Image?

-When you go to print your image through Cricut Design Space, you’ll notice that Design Space adds a black box outline around your image.
-This is called a Registration Box or Registration Marks.
+When you go to print your image through Cricut Design Space, you’ll notice that Design Space adds black corners or a black box around your image (depending on which version of Cricut Design Space you have).
+This is called Registration Marks or a Registration Box.

-This black outline is what your Cricut reads to know exactly where to cut your project.
+These black marks is what your Cricut reads to know exactly where to cut your project.

 What is a Bleed?